MicrosoftDocs/security/zero-trust/azure-infrastructure-iaas.md

 See the full reference architecture in the [Apply Zero Trust principles to Azure infrastructure overview](azure-infrastructure-overview.md) article.

 This will vary based on your specific management needs.
-However, rules on the firewall appliances and rules on the NSG should be used to explicitly allow connections on both the platform networking side and the workload networking side.
+However, rules on the firewall appliances and rules on the network security group should be used to explicitly allow connections on both the platform networking side and the workload networking side.

 ### Deploy network security group flow logging